California State Polytechnic University

 - Sponsored Guest parking.

-- 13.2.3 Brown or white with stenciling indicating Staff
+- 13.2.2 Black Stencil on white curb or white stencil on brown curb with stenciling indicating Staff

 - Staff parking only.
 Temporary medical permits, vendor permits, and sponsored guest permits are also honored in staff parking areas.